-In 2020, the Oregon Mass Timber Coalition introduced an initiative to expand the state’s market for the use of mass timber.
+The Oregon Mass Timber Coalition supports an initiative to expand the state’s market for the use of mass timber.
 This suite of projects aims to create shared prosperity by sourcing from resilient forests, designing and manufacturing innovative new products, and providing employment and workforce training opportunities.

 The T2 Building Innovation Hub is a signature project of the Oregon Mass Timber Coalition, led by the Port of Portland.

 Located on the 53-acre Terminal 2 site in Portland, the facility will build and supply mass timber panels for modular homes, which will be barged and trucked from Terminal 2 to communities in need around Oregon.
 It will also serve as a small business incubator, inclusive of women and diverse communities, and as a location for workforce training.